I always thought that boxing is only meant for competing in a competition.

 So you need to know which one suits you best.

-3. Squats – It is the key performance in any boxing workout and maximizing the punching force – transfer from the floor to the core and the upper body.
+3. Squats – It is the key performance in any boxing workout and maximize the punching force – transfer from the floor to the core and the upper body.

-Squatting works well on the major muscles groups in the lower body like the glutes, hamstrings, and quads.
+Squatting works well on the major muscle groups in the lower body like the glutes, hamstrings, and quads.

 Boxer squat is a great full-body exercise for a warm-up routine and increases your heart rate.
 You keep the movements energetic and quick.

 Back squat helps to promote core stability and strengthen the speed of the lower body.
 It can be loaded light, heavy, or just a fixed bar.
 These are good for effective muscle mass and more punch power.

 4. Push-ups – Sounds like a harsh workout here.
 As boxers need a lot of upper body stamina as they progress, push-ups work on the many same muscles (the chest, triceps, and shoulders) that are used for punching.

 It is good to add to your boxing routine, as the only equipment needed is your own body.